 During a crisis such as the COVID-19 pandemic, it is common for everyone to experience increased levels of distress and anxiety, mainly due to social isolation.
-As a result, physicians and other frontline health care professionals are particularly vulnerable to adverse mental health effects as they strive to balance the duty of caring for patients with concerns about their well-being and that of their family and friends.
+As a result, physicians and other frontline healthcare professionals are particularly vulnerable to adverse mental health effects as they strive to balance the duty of caring for patients with concerns about their well-being and that of their families and friends.

 Here are some strategies and resources to manage your mental well-being while caring for patients during the pandemic or any other crisis.